opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param distCoeffs: Output vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5, or 8 elements.

-    :param rvecs: Output  vector  of rotation vectors (see  :ref:`Rodrigues` ) estimated for each pattern view.
+    :param rvecs: Output  vector  of rotation vectors (see  :ocv:func:`Rodrigues` ) estimated for each pattern view.
 That is, each k-th rotation vector together with the corresponding k-th translation vector (see the next output parameter description) brings the calibration pattern from the model coordinate space (in which object points are specified) to the world coordinate space, that is, a real position of the calibration pattern in the k-th pattern view (k=0.. *M* -1).

     :param tvecs: Output  vector  of translation vectors estimated for each pattern view.